-In 1922, the operations were sold to the Consolidation Coal Company, and two years after, the first mine shaft was constructed.1 At least 200 houses were constructed for Caretta, along with a 22-room boarding house, water treatment plant, sewage plant and power plant.
-A new school for white children was completed in 1925.1
+In 1922, the operations were sold to the Consolidation Coal Company and the first mine shaft was constructed in 1924.1 At least 200 houses were constructed for Caretta, along with a 22-room boarding house, water treatment plant, sewage plant and power plant.
+A new, larger school for white children was completed in 1925.1

-Consolidated went into default on March 16, 1933 1 2 and Carter regained control of the Caretta operations.
-After Carter died in 1936, his son James took over operations until 1947, when the operations and town were sold to a group of industrialists from Youngstown Sheet & Tube Company, Interlake Iron Corporation, and the Steel Company of Canada who renamed the company to the Olga Coal Company, founded December 22.
+Consolidated Coal went into default on March 16, 1933 1 2 although Carter regained control of the Caretta operations.
+After Carter died in 1936, his son James, took over operations until 1947,when the operations and town were sold to a group of industrialists from Youngstown Sheet & Tube Company, Interlake Iron Corporation, and the Steel Company of Canada on December 22, who renamed the company to the Olga Coal Company.

-In 1956, the Caretta mine was connected to the Coalwood mine, which was also owned by Olga.
-By the end of the decade, all coal was being shipped via the tipple and processing plant at Caretta, and the operations at Coalwood were closed.1
+In 1956, the Caretta mine was connected to the Coalwood mine, which owned by the Olga Coal Company.
+By the end of the decade, all coal was being shipped via the tipple and processing plant at Caretta and operations at Coalwood were closed.1